Quarterly Publication - January 2017

 Some of the biggest names in the consumer staple sector suffered large losses since the presidential election, with Heineken and ABI both losing more than 12%.
 In relative terms, most consumer staples grew much cheaper.
 Compared to the broader market, the sector’s premium retreated by almost a third in the past 12 months, while its relative price earnings valuation reverted back to the long-term mean.

-We have moved quickly to benefit from the irrational selling in the sector.
+We have moved quickly to benefit from what we deemeded to be the irrational in the sector.
 Over the last two months, we have increased our exposure to consumer staples in our Equity, Global Managed and Global Capital Plus portfolios.

 We have added to the following holdings (in brackets, the weighting in the Coronation Global Equity Strategy portfolio):